-Thus, the main difference between Basel I and Basel II lies in the distribution of credit rationing across state sequences: Basel II produces a larger average supply of credit during long expansion periods ((l,l) sequences) as well as a much lower average supply of credit when the economy enters recession ((l,h) sequences) and while the recession lasts ((h,h) sequences).
-In other words, Basel II amplifies the impact of the business cycle on credit supply.35
+Thus, the main difference between Basel I and Basel II lies in the distribution of credit rationing across state sequences: Basel II produces a larger average supply of credit during expansion periods ((l, l) sequences) as well as when the economy exits a recession ((h, l) sequences), but a much lower average supply of credit when the economy enters a recession ((l, h) sequences) and while the recession lasts ((h, h) sequences).
+In other words, Basel II amplifies the impact of the business cycle on the supply of credit.